Pieter Nuyts: Governor of Formosa

 Nuyts acquired some notoriety while governor for apparently taking native women to his bed, and having a translator hide under the bed to interpret his pillow-talk.
 He was also accused of profiting from private trade, something which was forbidden under company rules.
 Some sources claim that he officially married a native Formosan woman during this time, but as he was still legally married to his first wife Cornelia, this seems unlikely.

-His handling of relations with the natives of Formosa too was a cause for concern.
+His handling of relations with the natives of Formosa was also a cause for concern.
 Nuyts had a low opinion of the natives, writing that they were "a simple, ignorant people, who know neither good nor evil".
 In 1629 he narrowly escaped death when after being feted at the aboriginal village of Mattau, the locals took advantage of the relaxed and convivial atmosphere to slaughter sixty off-guard Dutch soldiers – Nuyts was spared by having left early to return to Zeelandia.
 This incident was later used as a justification for the Pacification Campaign of 1635–1636.

-It was during Nuyts' tenure as governor that the Spanish established their presence on Formosa in 1629.
+It was during Nuyts's tenure as governor that the Spanish established their presence on Formosa in 1629.
 He was greatly concerned by this development, and wrote to Batavia urgently requesting an expedition to dislodge the Spanish from their strongholds in Tamsuy and Kelang.
 In his letter he stressed the potential for the Spanish to interfere with Dutch activities and the trade benefits the Dutch could gain by taking the north of the island.
 The colonial authorities ignored his request, and took no action against the Spanish until 1641.